Creating a Checkpoint

 When to Use Checkpoints

-- Before trying experimental changes: Create a checkpoint so you can easily revert if your changes don’t work out as expected.
+Checkpoints are useful in several scenarios, including:- Before trying experimental changes: Create a checkpoint so you can easily revert if your changes don’t work out as expected.

 - When exploring multiple solutions: Save progress at key points while exploring different approaches to a problem.